 Senate Bill 129 – Would remove a longstanding state law that places a cannabis user at risk of legal prosecution if they have ingested cannabis, whether or not they have cannabis on their person.

-- Likelihood of passing: This outdated law should have been removed from the books years ago.
-SB 129, which would do that, will hopefully pass with flying colors.
-This is a terrible law that should be removed.
+- Likelihood of passing: This outdated law should have been removed from the books years ago and will hopefully pass with flying colors.

 Senate Bill 269 – Would allow patients with certain debilitating conditions to receive medical cannabis with a doctor’s recommendation.